aelvan/Imager-Craft/README.md

 Please note that the alpha value doesn't actually make the color transparent, it just has the effect of moving the gradient's center point towards the color with the least transparency.

+### quantize [array|int]
+Reduces the number of colors in an image, using [Imagick's quantizeImage method](http://php.net/manual/en/imagick.quantizeimage.php).
+This can help to reduce filesize, especially for gif images.
+Example:

+    {% set transformedImage = craft.imager.transformImage(image, { width: 500, effects: { quantize: 32 } }) %}

+The parameter can be an int, indicating the number of colors to reduce to, or an array that corresponds to the functions $numberColors (int),
+$treedepth (int) and $dither (bool) parameters.
+Example with default treeDepth, but dithering:

+    {% set transformedImage = craft.imager.transformImage(image, { width: 500, effects: { quantize: [32, 0, true] } }) %}

 ### vignette [array]
 *The vignette effect is not yet finalized.*